zixxenK/zixxenK.github.io/README.md

-test# Crossroads Community STEM Centre
+# Crossroads Community STEM Centre

 A proposal and feasibility study for an open-access community STEM learning hub in Langford, British Columbia, presented through a 3-page interactive website and supported by a Markdown-to-Word document converter.